NESCent/dplace/README.md

 ### Loading Data

-D-PLACE data is collected/curated by the Working Group, and periodic CSV exports have been stored in a [private Github repository](https://github.com/SimonGreenhill/dplace-data).
+D-PLACE data is collected/curated by the Working Group, and periodic CSV exports have been stored in a [private Github repository](https://github.com/D-PLACE/dplace-data).

 To load the data, run the `load_all_datasets.sh` script.
-This scripts clones the repository, and runs `dplace_app/load.py` with appropriate parameters for each of the CSV files we import.
-The python files in `dplace_app/load/` are tailored to each CSV file format.
+This scripts clones the [dplace-data](https://github.com/D-PLACE/dplace-data) repository, and installs the latest data.

-The [Vagrant+Ansible](https://github.com/dleehr/dplace-vagrant) configuration will perform the first data load, but this step can be repeated to load new data.
+The [Vagrant+Ansible](https://github.com/D-PLACE/dplace-vagrant) configuration will perform the first data load, but this step can be repeated to load new data.

 ### Running Tests